 Circuit breaker consists of two coils i.e. closing coil which is used to close the circuit and tripping coil that is used to trip the circuit.
 These coils activate the stored energy and directs the moving contact to open or close.
 DC batteries are used to energize these coils and solenoids are used to close or trip it.
 Circuit breakers are usually arranged with pilot devices to sense a fault current and to operate the trip opening mechanism.

 Electric arc is produced during the separation of contacts, this happens due to large fault current and high current density at the contact region that ionizes the surrounding medium thus a conducting medium is formed.
 This phenomena is Arcing of a contact which is mainly due to potential difference between the contacts and ionized particles between the contacts.
-Air blast circuit breakers are used to avoid the arcing damages.
+Air circuit breakers are very useful to avoid the arcing damages.

 Air Blast Circuit Breaker

-Air circuit breaker operates using high velocity blast of air which quenches the arc.
+Air blast circuit breaker operates using high velocity blast of air which quenches the arc.
 It consists of blast valve , blast tube & contacts.
 Blast valve contains air at high pressure.
 Blast tube carries the air at high pressure & opens the moving contact attached to spring.
 Air should be kept clean & dry to operate it properly.

 Types of Air Blast Circuit Breakers